kris-nader/scTherapy/README.md

-# Identification of clone-specific and cancer-selective multi-targeting therapeutic options based on single-cell transcriptomic profiles of cancer patients
+# Identification of clone-specific and cancer-selective multi-targeting therapeutic options based on single-cell transcriptomic profiles of cancer patients (scTherapy)
 <br>

 **Article**: [to be filled]